 NAS/ NOWS in South Carolina doubled from 2009 through 2013 from 1.9 to 3.9 cases per 1,000 hospital births (CDC).

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 15,942 persons were living with a diagnosed HIV infection in South Carolina—a rate of 394 cases per 100,000 persons.
-Of these, 14.8 percent1 of males and 15.3 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 16,425 persons were living with a diagnosed HIV infection in South Carolina—a rate of 394 cases per 100,000 persons.
+Of those, 14.4 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 14.8 percent were living with HIV attributed to IDU (AIDSVu).

 Get this Publication

 NIH HEAL (Helping to End Addiction Long-term) Initiative